-The relevant authorities are:
+The relevant authorities include:

-- a taxation law - material for the purposes of subsection 15AB(1) of the Acts Interpretation Act 1901 - a decision of a court (whether or not an Australian court), the Administrative Review Tribunal or a Taxation Board of Review - a public ruling, as defined in section 358-5 of Schedule 1 to the Taxation Administration Act 1953 (TAA).
+- taxation law - material for the purposes of subsection 15AB(1) of the Acts Interpretation Act 1901 - a decision of a court (whether or not an Australian court), the Administrative Appeals Tribunal or a Taxation Board of Review - a public ruling, as defined in section 358-5 of Schedule 1 to the Taxation Administration Act 1953.

-Relevant authorities do not include:
+Relevant authorities don't include:

 - announced but unenacted law changes

-- · our general administrative practices
+- our general administrative practices

 - industry practices.